PdxCodeGuild/IntroToProgramming/labs/lab06-rock_paper_scissors.md

 ## Advanced Version 1

+Catch all tie conditions using a single if conditional.

+## Advanced Version 2

 Ask the user if they want to play again, using a while loop.

-## Advanced Version 2
+## Advanced Version 3

 Use a dictionary where each key is one of the choices, and the value associated with the key is a list containing the two other choices.